raposamillar/professional-readme-generator/README.md

   This back-end application is geared towards developers seeking to build a professional README file quickly.

   ## Installation
-  1. Install Node.js in the root directory of your local machine.
-LTS version recommended. (https://nodejs.org) 2.
-Download or clone the files in this repo.
-3. Install the npm inquirer package, version 8.2.4.
-At the command line, run: npm i inquirer@8.2.4
+  </br>1.
+Install Node.js in the root directory of your local machine.
+LTS version recommended. (https://nodejs.org)</br>2.
+Download or clone the files in this repo.</br>3.
+Install the npm inquirer package, version 8.2.4.
+At the command line run: npm i inquirer@8.2.4

   ## Usage
-  node index invokes the application from the command line
+  To invoke the application from the command line run: node index

   ## Contributing
   Developers who have ideas for improvement may fork this project and submit pull requests for review.